dave45678/Lesson15/Laravel/Lesson00.md

  http://localhost:8000
  ```

+ Note: **YOU MUST RUN PHP ARTISAN FROM YOUR ROOT FOLDER FOR IT TO WORK PROPERLY**

 ## What's Going On

 You are downloading a WAMP server.
 It is a machine on **W**indows with **A**pache, **M**ySQPL and **P**HP.